astropy/astropy/docs/known_issues.rst

 Numpy array creation functions cannot be used to initialize Quantity
 --------------------------------------------------------------------
-Trying the following example will throw an UnitConversionError on NumPy before version 1.20 and ignore the unit in later versions:
+Trying the following example will throw an UnitConversionError on NumPy versions 1.17--1.19 and ignore the unit in other versions:

 .. doctest-requires:: numpy<1.20